MicrosoftLearning/MB-820-Business-Central-Developer-Certification/Instructions/Labs/LAB_02_Implement_installation_and_upgrade_code_extension.md

 10. The codes of the recently published salespeople have now changed.
 The underscore was replaced by a space.

-11. Open the app.json file
+11. Open the app.json file.

-12. In the app.json file set the version to **1.0.0.2**
+12. In the app.json file set the version to **1.0.0.2**.

 13. In VScode, use the CTRL+F5 shortcut, or the command Palette to publish your app.